 Go to a quiet corner of the house.
 Do whatever simple thing you need to do to set a cozy mood (engaging as many senses as possible will make the morning experience so much more inspiring!).
-You might want to curl up with a blanket, have a flickering candle or a lamp, make a cup of tea or coffee, or set up your diffuser (click HERE for my autumn diffuser oil recipes, plus a FREE fall scent bundle with the oils and diffuser I recommend!).
+You might want to curl up with a blanket, have a flickering candle or a lamp, make a cup of tea or coffee, or set up your diffuser (click HERE for my autumn diffuser oil recipes with the oils and diffuser I recommend!).

 Then, sit down and start your gratitude list!
 It doesn’t need to be long.
 Try picking five or ten things your grateful for each morning.
 What do you see around you that you are thankful for?
 Who is in your life?
 What are some recent circumstances you are thankful for?
 What are some circumstances that aren’t ideal, but that you can find something to be grateful for in them anyway?
 What are you grateful for in regards to your health?
 Your goals or dreams?
 What are you grateful for in your career, in your family, in your community?

 Make your list.

 Repeat the next day!